 Big Star, released in June 2008 on Afternoon Records, gained Bonar a broader audience with songs like “Big Star,” “Green Eyed Boy,” and “Arms of Harm,” which was featured on the credits for an episode of HBO’s The United States of Tara.
 The songs “Queen of Everything,” “Big Star,” and “Something Great” were also featured on MTV’s show Teen Moms in 2009/2010.

 Upon completion of her album Golder, she also started a side project band called Gramma’s Boyfriend, a “no-wave, new wave, punkish kind of thing that sounds like the Twin Peaks High School prom band”.
 Bonar started a Kickstarter campaign in February 2011 in order to raise money to promote and tour her upcoming record.
-She will be playing the 2011 SXSW music festival in March, releasing the album in April, and touring it summer 2011.
+She played the 2011 SXSW music festival in March, released the album in April, and toured it summer 2011.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)